actions/stale/README.md

 #### exempt-assignees

-A white-list of assignee(s) to only process the issues or the pull requests that does not contain one of these assignee(s).
+An allow-list of assignee(s) to only process the issues or the pull requests that does not contain one of these assignee(s).
 It can be a comma separated list of assignees (e.g: `marco,polo`).

 If unset (or an empty string), this option will not alter the stale workflow.